NewFrontDoor/newfrontdoor.org/src/documentation/mailinglists.md

 ---
-heading: Guidelines for Local Church Mailing List Management
+title: Guidelines for Local Church Mailing List Management
-sub_heading: Understanding Mailing Lists, how to set them up, and how to manage members and moderators
+sub_title: Understanding Mailing Lists, how to set them up, and how to manage members and moderators
 ---

 ### Summary